-In addition, in some foreign countries, the proposed pricing for a drug must be approved before it may be lawfully marketed.
+In addition, in some foreign countries, the proposed pricing for a prescription drug must be approved before the drug may be lawfully marketed.
 The requirements governing drug pricing vary widely from country to country.
-For example, the European Union provides options for its member states to restrict the range of medicinal drugs for which their national health insurance systems provide reimbursement and to control the prices of medicinal drugs for human use.
-A member state may approve a specific price for the medicinal drug or it may instead adopt a system of direct or indirect controls on the profitability of the company placing the medicinal drug on the market.
-There can be no assurance that any country that has price controls or reimbursement limitations for pharmaceutical drugs will allow favorable reimbursement and pricing arrangements for any of our drugs.
-Historically, drugs launched in the European Union do not follow price structures of the United States and generally tend to be significantly lower.
+For example, the United Kingdom and many European Union member states have robust health technology assessment processes to determine pricing and reimbursement for pharmaceuticals through their national health insurance system.
+Many European Union members states also include either direct or indirect price referencing, or other price control mechanisms, in determining the price of a pharmaceutical in their market.
+There can be no assurance that any country that has price controls or reimbursement limitations for pharmaceutical drugs will allow favorable reimbursement and pricing arrangements for any of our products.
+Historically, drugs launched in the European Union do not follow price structures of the U.S. and generally tend to be significantly lower.

-Other Healthcare Laws
+Other U.S. Healthcare Laws